qchenevier/MBA_memoire/doc/stimulus_macro.md

-## Influence / Environment: Macro:
+## Stimulus at macro-economic scale

 <!-- What are your assets in this environment? -->
 <!-- Why some assets have less value than before?
 What assets are dealuating quickly? -->